betoma/betoma/README.md

 <a href="https://www.xing.com/profile/BethanyElise_Toma/cv" target="blank"><img align="center" src="https://raw.githubusercontent.com/betoma/betoma/master/assets/xing-icon.svg" alt="Xing: BethanyElise_Toma" height="40" width="40" /></a> &nbsp;&nbsp;
 </p>

-I'm a master's student at Uni Potsdam studying Cognitive Systems, with my focus on the NLP side of things.
-My work in undergrad was mostly focused on formal semantics and pragmatics, so within NLP I'm passionate about linguistically-motivated approaches, particularly toward semantic parsing and related tasks.
-I'm a fairly experienced python programmer (including familiarity with numpy, pandas, nltk, spacy, pytorch, etc.) and I plan to present my master's thesis in the summer of 2021.
+I'm currently writing my master's thesis in Cognitive Systems at the University of Potsdam.
+My master's studies have been focused on computational linguistics and NLP, with an emphasis on using linguistically-motivated approaches, particularly those inspired by formal semantics and pragmatics.
+Currently I also work as a data science engineer at Theta Lake, where I apply my knowledge of NLP in building and training our classifiers.
+I'm an experienced python programmer and have good literacy with most common packages and frameworks for NLP and machine learning (nltk, spacy, pytorch, scikit-learn, etc).

 <a href="https://natemoo-re-sable.vercel.app/now-playing?open">
     <img align='right' src="https://natemoo-re-sable.vercel.app/now-playing" width="256" height="64" alt="Now Playing">
 </a>

 😄 Pronouns: she/her<br>
-💬 Ask me about formal semantics, right dislocation, Gricean maxims, or game-theoretic pragmatics<br>
+💬 Ask me about formal semantics, right dislocation, game-theoretic pragmatics, or constructed languages<br>
 📫 How to reach me: email me or message me on one of my above social media<br>

 <!-- markdownlint-disable MD001 -->